hartenthaler/hh_imprint/README.md

 ![Latest Release](https://img.shields.io/github/v/release/hartenthaler/hh_imprint)

-This [webtrees](https://www.webtrees.net) module creates an imprint/legal notice in the footer of the web page.
+This [webtrees](https://www.webtrees.net) module creates a legal notice in the footer of the web page.

+Disclaimer: This is not a legal advice.
+You as administrator of your website are responsible for the content of the Legal Notice on your site.

 There is a German [manual page](https://wiki.genealogy.net/Webtrees_Handbuch/Anleitung_f%C3%BCr_Webmaster/Erweiterungsmodule/Impressum) available, too.